QuickMapTools

-Bearing to Azimuth Converter
+Bearing & Azimuth Converter

 Convert between compass bearing (-180° to 180°) and azimuth (0° to 360°).
 Edit either field to convert instantly.